Skip to main content

 • Eyelid swelling or itching

 If you notice any of these changes in your vision, it’s time to visit your eye doctor.
-However, you shouldn’t only visit your eye doctor when you notice something wrong with your vision.
-Many vision issues, such as glaucoma, can be discovered before any symptoms are present.
-So, even if you aren’t experiencing any vision issues, make sure to visit your eye doctor regularly.
+However, you shouldn’t just visit your eye doctor when you notice something wrong with your vision.
+Many vision issues, such as glaucoma, can be diagnosed at your eye exam before any symptoms are present.

-Here are some helpful tips to prevent damage to your vision:
+Here are some helpful tips to protect your eye health and vision as you age:

 • Wear sunglasses outside